 In order to become an eduroam IdP, you generally also have to provide an eduroam SP service (there is an expectation of reciprocity).
 As an eduroam IdP, you are responsible for your own users.
 You should provide all the information and support for your own users to get connected to eduroam.
 Advise your users to test eduroam at your own campus before they visit other eduroam enabled sites.

 If a user can use eduroam on your own campus then the same configuration should also work at any eduroam enabled site.
 To avoid configuration issues you should make use of the eduroam Configuration Assistance Tool (CAT).
 See: https://cat.eduroam.org/

 The CAT tool gets the information about institutions from the Roaming Operators (RO) of the different NRENs.
 The South African RO will submit all the institutions that are registered on the SA eduroam website.
 As an administrator, you need to register and manage your institution on the SA eduroam website, under the manage tab above.
 You can then self-provision for CAT.

-An Idp should keep authentication logs for a recommended period of at least 3 months.
+An IdP should keep authentication logs for a recommended period of at least six months.
 If one of your own users is experiencing problems at another site then they should contact you to help them.
 You should do the following:

 Any entity with an Internet connection can become an eduroam SP and as a general rule, any IdP should also be an SP.
-A service provider should be configured with a SSID called "eduroam" with "WPA2 Enterprise" user authentication and AES+CCMP encryption (TKIP is insecure and should not be used) that is connected to the national eduroam servers of the NRO.
+A service provider should be configured with an SSID called "eduroam" with "WPA2 Enterprise" user authentication and AES+CCMP encryption (WPA1 and TKIP are insecure and should not be used) that is connected to the national eduroam servers of the NRO.
 It is normal practice to separate traffic from your own users and that of eduroam visitors.